nolan-h-hamilton/mcl_misc/README.md

 # mcl_misc
-Miscellaneous scripts and modules for interacting with MCL input and output files
+Miscellaneous scripts and modules for phylogenetics and MCL input/output files